KittyGiraudel/site/_posts/2012-11-19-css-playgrounds.md

 ## Dabblet

-Dabblet is an amazing playground<span style="text-decoration: line-through;">, however it doesn’t support JavaScript.
-That being said, its author presented Dabblet as a pure CSS playground, so it’s not very surprising JavaScript isn’t supported</span>.
+Dabblet is an amazing playground~~, however it doesn’t support JavaScript.
+That being said, its author presented Dabblet as a pure CSS playground, so it’s not very surprising JavaScript isn’t supported~~.

 What is a little bit more surprising however is that Dabblet doesn’t provide any support for preprocessors, especially CSS ones.
 Nowadays, it’s a pretty big deal when a playground doesn’t allow users to code with preprocessors.